Suez Crisis

-The crisis strengthened Nasser's standing and led to international humiliation for the British—with historians arguing that it signified the end of its role as a world superpower—as well as the French amid the Cold War.
+The crisis strengthened Nasser's standing and led to international humiliation for the British—with historians arguing that it signified the end of its role as a superpower—as well as the French amid the Cold War.
 As a result of the conflict, the UN established an emergency force to police and patrol the Egypt–Israel border.
 For his diplomatic efforts in resolving the conflict through UN initiatives, Canadian external affairs minister Lester B. Pearson received a Nobel Peace Prize.

 Analysts have argued that the crisis may have emboldened the USSR, prompting the Soviet invasion of Hungary.